jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-faq.md

 Each month begins exactly on the astronomical new moon - the moment when the moon is positioned between Earth and the sun, with its dark side facing us.
 Month lengths naturally run from one new moon to the next, lasting either 29 or 30 days (occasionally 28 or 31 days, depending on the moon's elliptical orbit and varying speed).

-The first month of the year (Eadarra) is an exception, as it begins on the spring equinox regardless of moon phase and ends at the next new moon, creating a "threshold month" of variable length.
+The month containing the spring equinox (Idir-Ré) serves as a threshold between years.
+The equinox itself marks the precise transition from one year to the next, dividing Idir-Ré into Dorcha-Idir-Ré (before the equinox) and Geal-Idir-Ré (after the equinox).

 ### Why does the calendar sometimes have 13 months?

-Approximately every three years, 13 full lunar cycles will occur between consecutive spring equinoxes, and this calendar acknowledges this natural pattern rather than forcing 12 months into every year.
+Approximately every three years, 13 full lunar cycles will occur between consecutive lunar months containing the spring equinox, and this calendar acknowledges this natural pattern rather than forcing 12 months into every year.
 This results from the mathematical relationship between the lunar cycle (29.53 days) and solar year (365.24 days), which creates a natural rhythm of alternating 12 and 13-month years.

+In these 13-month years, a special month named for the primordial mother goddess Danu appears.
+This month only manifests during these expanded cycles, representing the generative matrix from which all cosmic patterns emerge.

-### What is special about Eadarra, the first month?
+### What is special about Idir-Ré, the threshold month?

-Eadarra, meaning "between" or "in-between state" in Irish, honors the liminal space of transition between winter's end and spring's full emergence.
-This first month of varying length embodies the threshold quality of all beginnings—the sacred pause between what was and what will be.
+Idir-Ré, meaning "between time" or "between moon" in Irish, honors the liminal space of transition between winter and spring.
+As the month containing the vernal equinox, it serves as both the final month of one year and the first month of the next, with the equinox itself marking the precise moment of transition.

-The variable length of Eadarra serves as a profound spiritual & philosophical reminder: transitions don't conform to rigid timeframes but take exactly as long as they need.
-In some years, this threshold month may be brief—a rapid awakening; in others, it stretches longer—a gradual unfolding.
+This threshold month is divided into two distinct phases:
+* **Dorcha-Idir-Ré** (Dark Between-Time): The portion before the vernal equinox, when nights are still longer than days
+* **Geal-Idir-Ré** (Bright Between-Time): The portion after the vernal equinox, when days become longer than nights

+The distribution between these phases varies significantly from year to year, offering profound spiritual insights about the quality of transition in each annual cycle.
+In some rare cases, the equinox may fall at the very beginning or end of the month, creating an Idir-Ré that is entirely Geal or entirely Dorcha.

 ## Using the Calendar